Ajayp007/chat_app/README.md

 ## 🗒 About

-Chatting app allows you to communicate with your customers in web chat rooms.
+Chatting app allows you to communicate with your Friends And Family.
 It enables you to send and receive messages.
 Chatting apps make it easier, simpler, and faster to connect with everyone and it is also easy to use.

 ## ⚙️ Features
 Main features are as follows: